prrockzed/chessed/.github/PULL_REQUEST_TEMPLATE.md

 ## 🚀 Pull Request Overview

 ### **Description**
 Please provide a clear and concise description of the changes made in this pull request.

 ### Summary:

-- To check the `[ ]` box, write 'x' between the square brackets
-- Leave the box unchecked if it is not applicable to you
+To check the `[ ]` box, write 'x' between the square brackets (leave the box unchecked if it is not applicable to you)

 - [ ] Bug Fix 🐛
 - [ ] New Feature ✨